 - Provide evidence of an appropriate background in computer science or a related discipline, or other equivalent training.
 On the basis of admission credentials, students may be required to complete some foundation courses.

 The application package is viewed as a whole, and the prevailing criterion is the applicant’s capacity for completing the program successfully.

-Please refer to the University’s Nondiscrimination Policy in the General Reference section of this catalog.
-Admission is based solely upon applicant’s qualifications.
+The University’s Nondiscrimination Policy is stated in the General Reference section of this catalog.
+Admission is based solely on an applicant’s qualifications.

 This program is offered in an online format.
 The curriculum does not meet the requirements for applicants who need to obtain student visas in the United States.